dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 weight: 1100
 ---

 Dapr has a metadata API that returns information about the sidecar allowing runtime discoverability.
-The metadata endpoint returns the runtime version, a list of the resources (components and HttpEndpoints loaded), the activated actors (if present), subscriptions, enabled features, app connection details, and attributes with information attached.
+The metadata endpoint returns the following information.
+- Runtime version
+- List of the loaded resources (`components`, `subscriptions` and `HttpEndpoints`)
+- Registered actor types
+- Features enabled
+- Application connection details
+- Custom, ephemeral attributes with information.

 ## Metadata API